AjayBhadane/Ajay-Bhadane-7-6-17/README.md

 Where data is stored
 ===
-Offline the data is stored in a '.xml' file.
+Offline the data is stored in the `data.xml` file.
 And it is loaded into the data structure when Cache class is instantiated.
-For successful loading of data into the data structure the data file must be in the same directory as the file containing the Cache file.
+For successful loading of data into the data structure the data file must be in the same directory where `Cache.py` file is located.

 How to use the class
 ===